softwaredevelop/mql5/Indicators/MyIndicators/MovingAverage_Ribbon_MTF_Pro.md

 This indicator is built on a robust, `iCustom()`-free, and highly modular "multi-engine" architecture to handle its complexity.

-* **Specialized MTF Engine (`Single_MA_MTF_Calculator.mqh`):** We first created a dedicated, reusable engine whose sole responsibility is to calculate one single moving average on one specific timeframe.

-* **"Manager" Calculator (`MovingAverage_Ribbon_MTF_Calculator.mqh`):** The main engine for this ribbon indicator uses the composition design pattern.
-It **contains four independent instances** of the `CSingleMAMTFCalculator`.
+* **Modular "Manager" Calculator (`MovingAverage_Ribbon_Calculator.mqh`):** The main engine for this ribbon indicator uses the composition design pattern.
+It **contains four independent instances** of the `CMovingAverageCalculator`.
   * The main engine acts as a "manager," delegating the complete calculation of each line to one of the specialized single-line calculators.
-  * This architecture perfectly separates concerns, ensuring the code is clean, stable, and easy to maintain, despite the indicator's complexity.
+  * This architecture perfectly separates concerns, ensuring the code is clean, stable, and easy to maintain.

+* **Optimized Incremental Calculation:**
+    Despite managing four separate MTF calculations simultaneously, the indicator remains extremely efficient.
+  * Each of the four internal calculators tracks its own state and utilizes the `prev_calculated` optimization.
+  * **Persistent State:** The internal buffers for recursive calculations (EMA, SMMA, DEMA, TEMA) persist between ticks for each line independently.
+  * This ensures that the indicator runs with **O(1) complexity** per tick, updating all four lines instantly without re-processing history.

 * **No External Dependencies:** The entire calculation is self-contained.
 It directly fetches the required higher-timeframe price data using built-in `Copy...` functions, making the indicator fully portable and robust.